xdmushui/partner-center-sdk/develop/get-a-participant-by-id.md

 ---
-title: Get a participant by id
+title: Get a participant by ID
 description: Get a list of participants ms.assetid: ms.author: mhopkins